0xMR007/Write-ups/Tryhackme/TryHack3M-Bricks-Heist/TryHack3M-Bricks-Heist.md

+# **TryHack3M: Bricks Heist Write up 🇬🇧**

+## Introduction

+Hey!
+This is my write-up of the “**TryHack3M: Bricks**” challenge — a nice dive into Wordpress exploitation and basic Bitcoin tracing.

+This write-up covers the exploitation of the **TryHack3M: Bricks** room on TryHackMe, which is classified as an **easy** challenge.

+Throughout this walkthrough, I’ll go over the common steps of pentesting:

+- Reconnaissance
+- Exploitation
+- Post-exploitation

+## Informations

+- **Machine type**: Linux

+- **Main skills tested**: Web exploitation, WordPress, Local enumeration, Blockchain investigation

+- **Tools used**: Nmap, Ffuf, Curl, Netcat, Searchsploit, WP-scan, Wappalyzer, Pwncat, Python, Git

+This machine is a great opportunity to practice **Enumeration basics (internal/external),** **Wordpress exploitation and a bit of blockchain investigation**.

+Let’s dive in!

 ## Room setup

 First we can add the IP target to the `/etc/hosts`  file so it’s easier to interact with the target machine.